abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:e83a93f2a8
-## Undo commited changes: checkout
+## Undo committed changes: checkout
+Previously, we discussed how you can undo changes that weren't already committed.
+However, sometimes you commit a change, and only realize later that you'd prefer to roll back.

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:9c1c3faf15
 ## Introduction to GitHub